 SkillsIQ, under the direction of the Community Sector and Development Industry Reference Committee (IRC), completed a project to update the packaging rules of the Certificate II in Indigenous Environmental Health qualification and to update the content of nine Units of Competency included within the qualification to meet the current and future skills needs of Indigenous Environmental Health workers in communities.

-This update will ensure that the qualification aligns to job roles in regional and remote Indigenous communities.
+The update was to ensure that the qualification aligned to job roles in regional and remote Indigenous communities.
 Further, it will reduce barriers for people in these communities in regard to skills development and allow for the upskilling of current and future workers.

-The following key areas have been considered during the Training Package update process:
+The following key areas had been considered during the Training Package update process:

 - The environmental health requirements of Aboriginal and Torres Strait Islander communities